jonathantsang/Microtransaction-Simulator/README.md

 - EULA (no)

 Sept 3rd:
+- save progress (do it for shop and inventory) (done)
-- save progress
+- save progress cash balance
+- fix achievement text for the description
 - casino
-- fix screen resolution issue on windows
+- fix screen resolution issue on windows (done)
 - graphics options

 upgrades: (8)